zac-garby/argtyper/README.md

 which is great, but you have to compile your program.
 This not only takes time, but is annoying to set up.

-Typed, (working title), is a better way to implement type checking for function arguments.
+ArgTypeR, (working title), is a better way to implement type checking for function arguments.
 Because of the way it works, it's only _possible_ at the moment to do it for arguments - sadly not variable declarations.
 But, that's not a huge problem because most of the bugs actually come from wrongly typed arguments.

 ## Example

-Here is a basic program using Typed.
+Here is a basic program using ArgTyper.
 In it, a simple function, called `add`, is defined, with two arguments, called _a_ and _b_.
 Both of them are _Number_ types (the type goes after the argument name, separated by an equals sign).